 Your first problem is finding the right container.
 Look at the plants that you want to start growing, and consider the space they’ll need.
 You don’t want to cramp them, but there’s no use in getting a container that’s too big since it’s just a waste of space and resources.

 You’ll also have to consider whether you want ceramic, glazed, resin, or other media.
 Don’t pick a clear container because the sun will be able to shine through and burn the roots, but otherwise, you can use whatever container that suits you.
 Some people even use storage containers!
 As long as it has the right drainage, it should work.

 Get The Right Soil

 While you might just want to use the soil in your backyard, sometimes you can’t because it’s got too much clay or sand, or just doesn’t have the nutrients.
 You can mix in growing media to help make it perfect for your plants, or you can buy potting soil, which is already prepared to give potted plants the best nutrients they need, without overwhelming them.
-It’s recommended to mix in a small percentage of your dirt anyway to help the plants accumulate to their habitat a bit better, and to help you from spending more on potting soil.
+It’s recommended to mix in a small percentage of your dirt anyway to help the plants accumulate in their habitat a bit better and to help you from spending more on potting soil.
 If you want, you can also mix in things like perlite, manure, and peat moss to help the soil drain better and the roots absorb moisture and nutrients better.